 (1) A longstanding proposition in organization theory and management has been that operators and managers cannot know everything and something like bounded rationality is required in order to decide and manage.
 More, a mandate for comprehensive decisionmaking would undermine reliability management at the complex system level, not enhance it.
 It is in these senses that the operations of other infrastructures with which a control room is interconnected are “unstudied conditions” for that control room.
 Either these connected services are there or, if not, this has to be worked around by that control room.
 Real-time management by a control room is so knowledge-intensive that its operators cannot be expected to understand just intensively how the other interconnected infrastructures and their control centers operate.

 (2) The comfort zone of control room operators includes managing nonmeasured or unmeasurable uncertainties so as to stay out of unstudied conditions—unknown unknowns—about which system operators are by definition ignorant.
 The uncertainties are not denominated as calculable risk, but still operators may know more about consequences than likelihoods, or vice versa.
 Operators undertake uncertainty management because they differentiate uncertainties—albeit outsider experts often collapse uncertainties into ignorance per se.

 (3) Large system control operators do innovate, and positively so, within their comfort zone.
 We see their improvisation in control room assembly of options just-in-time under conditions of high volatility (high unpredictability or uncontrollability in the outside environment).
-In fact, the evolutionary advantage of control rooms lies in the skills and expertise of its operators to operationally redesign in real time what is otherwise inadequate technology in order to meet the reliability mandates of the infrastructure.
+In fact, the evolutionary advantage of control rooms lies in the skills and expertise of its operators to operationally redesign in real time what is otherwise inadequate technology-push or demand-pull in order to meet the reliability mandates of the infrastructure.